aces/Loris-MRI/docs/scripts_md/database_files_update.md

 ### get\_parameter\_files($data\_dir, $parameter\_type, $dbh)

-Gets list of JIV files to update location in the `parameter_file` table by removing the root directory from the path.
+Gets list of PIC files to update location in the `parameter_file` table by removing the root directory from the path.

-INPUTS: data directory, parameter type name for the JIV, database handle
+INPUTS: data directory, parameter type name for the PIC, database handle

-RETURNS: hash of JIV file locations, array of FileIDs
+RETURNS: hash of PIC file locations, array of FileIDs

 ### update\_parameter\_file\_location($fileID, $new\_file\_location, ...)

-Updates the location of JIV files in the `parameter_file` table.
+Updates the location of PIC files in the `parameter_file` table.

 INPUTS:
   - $fileID           : FileID
-  - $new\_file\_location: new location of the JIV file
+  - $new\_file\_location: new location of the PIC file
-  - $parameter\_type   : parameter type name for the JIV
+  - $parameter\_type   : parameter type name for the PIC
   - $dbh              : database handle

 RETURNS: number of rows affected by the update (should always be 1)